Measurement of the Casimir force between superconductors: Supplementary Information

 \subsubsection{Electrostatic nonlinearity: Average potential offset}

-The top and bottom plates of our drum form a capacitance separated by a vacuum gap of $d \simeq 18$~\si{\nano\meter}.
+The top and bottom plates of our drum form a capacitance separated by a vacuum gap at equilibrium of $d' \simeq 15$~\si{\nano\meter}.
 Any static average potential difference between the plates exerts an attractive force between the plates, which has been used in a similar system to tune the vacuum gap~\cite{Andrews2015}.
-In our system, the top and bottom plates are connected directly through the superconducting cavity, thus they are two sides of the same superconductor.
+In our system, the top and bottom plates are connected galvanically through the superconducting cavity, thus they are two sides of the same superconductor.
 In the absence of a large thermal gradient across our device, we expect the average potential difference between the plates to be negligibly small.
-Nonetheless, if there were a \SI{1}{\volt} static average potential difference, this would correspond to a pressure of $P_\mathrm{elec} \simeq 100$ \si{\pascal} for $d = 18$~\si{\nano\meter} (based on a COMSOL simulation, as shown in Fig.~\ref{FigElectrostaticpressure}).
-This pressure is negligible compared to the Casimir pressure, which at this distance is $P_\mathrm{c} = 6.8$~\si{\kilo\pascal}.
+Nonetheless, if there were a \SI{1}{\volt} static average potential difference, this would correspond to a pressure of $P_\mathrm{elec} \simeq 150$ \si{\pascal} for $d' = 15$~\si{\nano\meter} (based on a COMSOL simulation, as shown in Fig.~\ref{FigElectrostaticpressure}).
+This pressure is negligible compared to the Casimir pressure, which at this distance is $P_\mathrm{c} = 12.0 \pm 0.6$~\si{\kilo\pascal}.

-Our experiment is not directly sensitive to the absolute value of the (Casimir) pressure, and neither are we directly sensitive to any pressure from the electrostatic force.
-We are sensitive to the \emph{nonlinearity} that originates from these effects: The electrostatic force contributes a softening nonlinearity that scales with $P_\mathrm{elec} \propto d^{-2}$.
+Our experiment is not directly sensitive to the absolute value of the (Casimir) pressure, and neither is it directly sensitive to any absolute pressure from the electrostatic force.
+It is sensitive to the \emph{nonlinearity} that originates from these effects: The electrostatic force contributes a softening nonlinearity that scales with $P_\mathrm{elec} \propto d^{-2}$.
 This scaling is much weaker than the Casimir force scaling, $P_\mathrm{c} \propto d^{-3.2}$.
 Since the magnitude of the electrostatic force is much less and the nonlinearity scales much weaker than the Casimir force, the effect from the average potential difference is negligible.